u1f992/LDN/docs/reference/ldn.md

 `keys: dict[str, bytes]`<br>
 <span class="docs">The keys that are loaded from `prod.keys`.
 These can be loaded from a file with the `load_keys` function.</span>

+`override_advertise_key: bytes = None`<br>
+<span class="docs">Overrides the key that is used to decrypt the advertisement frames.
+This is normally not required, but can be useful while researching new protocol versions.</span><br>
+`override_data_key: bytes = None`<br>
+<span class="docs">Overrides the key that is used to encrypt data frames.
+This is normally not required, but can be useful while researching new protocol versions.</span>

 ## CreateNetworkParam
 <code>**def \_\_init__**()</code><br>
 <span class="docs">Creates a new instance with the default values.
 The `local_communication_id`, `scene_id`, `name`, `app_version` and `keys` fields are always required.</span>